Stevenic/botbuilder-toybox/samples/phrase-maker/bot-phrases.md

 - Hey there

 ### add name
-> The users name will be conditionally appended to some otehr text.
+> The users name will be conditionally appended to some other text.
+By default an empty string will be returned if the users name isn't known.

 | Condition         | Response             |
 | ----------------- | -------------------- |
 | name != undefined | , ${name}            |